BLB Solicitors

 • Meter readings: Take meter readings for your old home for electricity, gas and water.
 A photograph is best.

-• Inventory: One person should stay at your old property until your movers have finished packing to check the packing inventory, as a signature will be required for confirmation.
+• Inventory: One person should stay at your old property until your movers finish packing to check the packing inventory, as a signature is required.
 At the other end, ensure somebody can meet your movers at your new home to provide them with instructions on what should go where.
-Account for each item on your inventory and question any items which are missing or damaged.
+Account for each item on your inventory and question any missing or damaged items.
 Only sign the inventory once you are completely satisfied.

 • Read new meters: Take meter readings for all utilities at your new home.
 Again, a photo is best.